yousuketakada/refactoring_example/doc/memo.md

-I hope the above digression has convinced you that, however subtle or counter-intuitive it looks at first sight, [_Replace Temp with Query_](https://refactoring.com/catalog/replaceTempWithQuery.html) is certainly an important refactoring
+I hope the above digression has convinced you that, however subtle or counter-intuitive it looks at first sight, [_Replace Temp with Query_](https://refactoring.com/catalog/replaceTempWithQuery.html) is certainly an important refactoring on its own
 (if not, please consult Fowler (2018) and convince yourself with his own words).
 Let us now return to our subject: Refactoring the `statement` function.